 - "Back-door to Berne" for U.S. authors

 - Simultaneous publication in the U.S. and Canada

-- Many old books say they were published simultaneously in the U.S. and Canada.
+- Many old books say they were published simultaneously in the U.S. and Canada the back-door is why.

 - Changes to U.S. copyright law for joining:

 - Deletion of notice requirement

 - Deletion of registration requirement

 - Not changed in 1989:

 - Moral rights (deemed covered by unfair competition law)

 - Architectural works

 - Later changes in Berne's spirit

 - Coverage of architectural works

 - Visual Artists Rights Act of 1990

 - Retroactive protection for foreign works then in the public domain in the U.S. (NAFTA, TRIPS)